leohliao/interview_study_guide/interviewQuestions/coding-questions.md

 ```javascript
 var foo = 10 + '20';
 ```
+'1020' - adding an integer and a string will return a string

 ### Question: What will be the output of the code below?
 ```javascript
 console.log(0.1 + 0.2 == 0.3);
 ```
+false - In programming languages, floating point representation aren't accurate but approximate

 ### Question: How would you make this work?
 ```javascript